 At Clarivate we value every voice.
-In celebration of Women’s History Month, we’re highlighting women’s leadership role in accelerating innovation to address the COVID-19 pandemic.
+With this ongoing series, we highlight women’s leadership role in accelerating innovation to address the COVID-19 pandemic.
 Watch the new video to learn more.

 In this interview, we speak with Dr. Nandita Quaderi, Editor-in-Chief and Editorial VP, the Web of Science™, Clarivate.
 Nandita has a PhD in Molecular Genetics from Imperial College (London) and spent time during her post-doctoral fellowship cloning a gene, MID1, which causes a rare birth defect called Opitz syndrome.
 Prior to Clarivate, she worked in editorial leadership roles at BMC and Nature Research.